Calendar 2026

 Why have previous societies collapsed?
 What did it mean for the people living through it?
 Is our own globalised, industrialised society also heading for collapse and what can we do to prevent it?

-In this talk, Luke Kemp, researcher at Cambridge University’s Center for the Study of Existential Risk, explored the ideas in his recent book “Goliath’s Curse: The History and Future of Societal Collapse”.
-Through a radical retelling of human history, he dispelled many myths about civilisation and collapse.
+In this talk, Luke Kemp, researcher at Cambridge University’s Center for the Study of Existential Risk, will explore the ideas in his recent book “Goliath’s Curse: The History and Future of Societal Collapse”.
+Through a radical retelling of human history, he dispels many myths about civilisation and collapse and will look at how different forms of Open Democracy might help us to avoid the catastrophic risks we face today.

 April 2026